ckissi/eoctobar/README.md

 ## Install
 - clone repository to your local folder
 - change directory to that folder
-- run:
+- you need to install all of the dependencies first:
 ```
 yarn
 ```
-(it will install all dependencies)

 - to run the app in development mode run:
 ```
 yarn start